United Airlines Flight 173

 United Airlines Flight 173 was a scheduled flight from John F. Kennedy International Airport in New York City to Portland International Airport in Portland, Oregon, with a scheduled stop in Denver, Colorado.
-On December 28, 1978, the aircraft flying this route ran out of fuel while troubleshooting a landing gear problem and crashed in a suburban Portland neighborhood near NE 157th Avenue and East Burnside Street, killing 10 on board.
+On December 28, 1978, the McDonnell Douglas DC-8-61 operating the flight ran out of fuel while troubleshooting a landing gear problem and crashed in a suburban Portland neighborhood near NE 157th Avenue and East Burnside Street, killing 10 people on board.

+The accident prompted the development of crew resource management in aviation.

+Background

 Aircraft

-The aircraft involved was a Douglas DC-8 60 series, powered by four Pratt & Whitney JT3D engines and delivered new to United Airlines in May 1968.
+The aircraft involved was a McDonnell Douglas DC-8-61, powered by four Pratt & Whitney JT3D engines and delivered new to United Airlines in May 1968.
 The aircraft was registered N8082U and was the 357th DC-8 built at the Long Beach assembly plant.
-The 60 series was a stretched version of the DC-8 that was 36.7 ft longer than the DC-8 series 10 through 50.
+The 61 series was a stretched version of the DC-8 that was 36.7 ft longer than the DC-8 series 10 through 50.